hirengondhiya/HirenGondhiya_T2A1/README.md

     Nginx allows to serve the Airbab web site and respond to http requests coming to the app.
 Ruby on rails interacts with MySQL database which stores the user data.
   3. Hosting
      Airbnb uses AWS for its computing needs instead of owning its own physical serers.
 To run the Rails application and to serve the http requests through Nginx it uses AWS EC2 instances.
 The MySQL databases are hosted on Amazon RDS instances and the large number of files are stored on Amazon S3.
-  4. Devops
-      Airbab uses some of the dev ops tools to automate some of the tasks.

-      For source management it uses git and for hosting repositories it uses github.
-Webpack is used for bundling (for example compiling react to javascript, sass to css, and various other devops tasks) the React application.
-Jest is used for quality assurances purposes by making sure the unit tests runs each time some code is committed to the repositories.